learn-co-curriculum/dsc-document-classification-with-naive-bayes/README.md

  $$P(\text{Word | Spam}) = \dfrac{\text{Word Frequency in Document}}{\text{Word Frequency Across All Spam Documents}}$$

 However, this formulation has a problem: what if you encounter a word in the test set that was not present in the training set?
-This new word would have frequency of zero!
+This new word would have a frequency of zero!
 This would commit two grave sins.
 First, there would be a division by zero error.
 Secondly, the numerator would also be zero; if you were to simply modify the denominator, having a term with zero probability would cause the probability for the entire document to also be zero when you subsequently multiplied the conditional probabilities in Multinomial Bayes.
 To effectively counteract these issues, Laplacian smoothing is often used giving

  $$P(\text{Word | Spam}) = \dfrac{\text{Word Frequency in Document} + 1}{\text{Word Frequency Across All Spam Documents + Number of Words in Corpus Vocabulary}}$$